 The restriction to enterprises with employees has two important reasons: On one hand the comparability of the European data especially with the data from the US but also from countries outside the European Union can be improved.
 On the other hand, the goal is also to concentrate more on the employment effects of enterprise births.

-The highest birth rates are found in the economic activities “Administrative and support service activities” (11.4%), “Other service activities” (11.2%), “Professional, scientific and technical activities” (11.1%) as well as “Wholesale and retail trade; repair of motor vehicles and motorcycles” (10.9%).
-In industry and construction (sections B-F, NACE Rev.2), the birth rate was lower (6.6%) than in the services sector (sections G-S, excluding 64.2 “Management activities of holding companies” and 64.3 “Trusts”) where it amounted to 8.4%.
+In industry and construction (sections B-F, NACE Rev.2), the birth rate was lower (6.3%) than in the services sector (sections G-S, excluding 64.2 “Management activities of holding companies” and 64.3 “Trusts”) where it amounted to 7.9%.

 “Accommodation and food service activities”

 The numbers of enterprise deaths for the last two reporting years (here: 2018 and 2019) and those for enterprise births, active enterprises and survival for the most recent reporting year (here: 2019) are provisional.

 Since 2015 a revised method to produce employer business demography statistics was used.
 The data were recalculated with the new method back to reporting year 2007.
 For enterprise deaths the recalculation of the new methodology for the years 2007 to 2009 was ex post only possible in a limited way.
 That is why there is a break in time series for the year 2010.

 Further information on the methodology of the data collection.

 |Results (overview): Employer enterprise births and deaths 2007 to 2019 by NACE activity|

 |Employer Business Demography Statistics 2019: Main results by selection of sections, divisions and groups|